 This QIP refers to the new Higher

-Highers are the primary qualification used for progression to higher education (HE) by Scottish domiciled learners.
+Highers are the primary qualification used for progression to higher education (HE) by Scottish domiciled students.

 The new Highers will help to develop candidates’ knowledge and understanding of key concepts; they are also designed to better enable candidates to interpret, critically analyse, evaluate and reflect on information.